petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 single button reproducible workflow.
 This is the vision for [Calkit](https://calkit.org).

-## Calkit: Simplified tooling and infrastructure
+## _Calkit_: Simplified tooling and infrastructure for single button reproducibility

 I believe we need a vertically integrated and streamlined way of doing research that allows the use of all of the amazing open source